hanschurer/WESELLHOUSES-Backend/README.md

 <br/>

 ## Project Deployment
-npm install
+First `npm install`

-Use nodemon index.js to start the app
+Use `nodemon index.js` to start the app

-Use nodemon docs.js to start the open api.
+Use `nodemon docs.js` to start the open api.
 To see where the api document is, go to http://localhost:3333/openapi

 ## Test
 ![test](/static/Screen%20Shot%202020-12-07%20at%2009.36.01.png)

+## Docs
+Docs are in the docs forder or visit http://localhost:3333